 Al Dakhiliah Governorate includes Sumail, Izki, Nizwa, Bahla, BidBid, Manah, Hamra, Jabal Akhader and Adam.
-The number of customers served in the Al Dakhiliah Governorate region is 148,882.
-There are 98 Grid stations (132/33 & 220/33 kV) and 88 primary substations (33/11 kV) are feeding the governorate.
-One of the tourism areas in Al Dakhiliah governorate is Jabal Akhader, new two double circuits 33 kV feeders is under construction to secure the electricity need of new tourism investments.
+The number of customers served in the Al Dakhiliah Governorate region is 154,839.
+There are 9^s Grid stations (132/33 & 220/33 kV) and 93 primary substations (33/11 kV) are feeding the governorate.
 Table 11 below provides list of primary substations in Al Dakhiliah Governorate.